With a budget under $100, you’re going to have to make some sacrifices.

 It plays 3 speeds of vinyl and digital music via aux input.
 It has built in speakers, but they are not great.
 They work fine given the size, but can’t fill a large room like real speakers could.
 Luckily you can hook up outside speakers via the RCA jacks.

 If you want the ability to play your record anywhere, the Cruiser is a great option.
-If you want a portable player but don’t mind going slightly bigger, then you are better off with the 1byone player reviewed above.
+The Victrola above might be a slightly better option, but they are very close.

 Features